How To Deal With Midland Funding LLC

 Do I Have To Pay Midland Funding LLC?

-If you haven’t already received a debt validation letter from Midland, you need to request one from them or send your own debt verification letter.
+If you haven’t already received a debt validation letter from Midland, you can request one from them or send your own debt verification letter.

 Step 2: Decide What To Do Next